migueahumada/migueahumada.github.io/_projects/CompressorPlugin.md

 related_publications: false
 ---

-Costac is a lightweight and intuitive audio compressor plugin built using the JUCE framework, designed for real-time dynamic range control in audio production.
+Costac is a lightweight and intuitive audio compressor plugin built using the <a href="https://juce.com/">JUCE</a> framework, designed for real-time dynamic range control in audio production.
 It provides a clean and accessible interface for both beginners and experienced producers.

  <h2 style="color: #2698ba;"> Result </h2>